unforswearing/unforswearing/README.md

 > Hi, I'm [Alvin](https://www.unforswearing.com).
-I'm currently looking to step into a data-oriented programming role.
+I am actively seeking entry level data analyst / engineer or software developer roles in the Washington DC area or remote.
 > Take a look around and get in touch if I seem like a good fit.
+>
-Thanks!
+> Thanks!
 >
 > alvin@unforswearing.com
 >